 New TeamCity Data Format

-TeamCity has detected that the data format corresponds to more recent TeamCity version than you try to run.
+TeamCity has detected that the data format corresponds to a later TeamCity version than you try to run.
 Since downgrade is not supported, TeamCity cannot start until you provide the data that matches the format of the TeamCity version you want to run.
 To do so, restore the required data from backup.
-Refer to the Restoring TeamCity Data from Backup page for the instructions.
+Refer to this article for instructions.

 TeamCity Startup Error

 If a critical error was encountered on TeamCity startup, this page will display the error message.
-It is required to fix the error cause and restart the TeamCity server.
+To proceed, you need to fix the error cause and restart the TeamCity server.